fruitbraker/money-tree/README.md

 # Money Tree - Budgeting and Expense Tracker
 ![Money Tree](https://github.com/fruitbraker/money-tree/workflows/money-tree/badge.svg?event=push)

-See the frontend implementation [here](https://github.com/fruitbraker/money-tree-ui).
+See the frontend application [here](https://github.com/fruitbraker/money-tree-ui).

 # Running this application locally

-Please note that this is still under **active** development, so no releases yet.
+Please note that this project is still under **active** development, so no releases yet.
 You are welcome to download the source code and play around with the current state.

-For now, the steps are for those running on Windows.
+For now, the following steps are for those running on Windows.
 Ideally, you would have the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) V2 installed.
 For linux users, I trust that you can get it up and running in that environment.
 I don't have a Linux environment up and running yet to write instructions.

-## Prerequisites
+## Steps

 1. Install [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
 2. Install IntelliJ.
 We're going to have to run the backend server through this IDE for now.